 It is the most common dish in any Punjabi household.
-Here the Eggplants (the larger variety) are roasted and the pulp is then mashed up and sauted with onion, ginger, garlic, chilies and other spices to make a delectable side dish to be had with hot chapattis.
-Few sliced onions and green chillies make up a healthy and wholesome meal anytime of the day.
+Here the Eggplants (the larger variety) are roasted and the pulp is then mashed up and sauted with onion, ginger, garlic, chilies and other spices to make a delectable side dish.
+Served with hot chapattis, few sliced onions and green chillies, it makes up a healthy and wholesome meal anytime of the day.

 - 1 big Eggplant (the ones meant only for bhartas)